scrameri/CaptureAl/tutorial/parallel/Step1_Read_Mapping.md

 **Arguments**
 ```
 # Required
 -s         Path to samples file.
 Header and tab-separation expected.

            Sample IDs must be in the FIRST column.
 These must match (a subset of) sample names in the mapping
            stats passed via -t.

            Group IDs can be specified in the SECOND column (if not specified, all
            samples are assumed to constitute one group).

            The group ID is used to apply region filtering criteria 4-9 within all considered groups, to determine regions
            passing the filtering criteria in all groups.

            Samples that do not belong to any specified group (second column empty or 'NA') will be displayed in summary
            plots but will not be considerd during region filtering.

            Additional columns are ignored.

 -t         Path to coverage statistics.
 Header and tab-separation expected.

            Sample IDs must be in the FIRST column.
 Coverage statistics must be in the following columns as defined in
            filter.visual.coverages.R.

            Only coverage statistics of samples passed via -s will be used.
 A Warning or Stop is issued if there
            are mismatches.

 -r         Path to region reference sequences.
 FASTA format expected.
 Used to correlate alignment stats with
            reference sequence lengths and GC content.

            Only target regions passed via -t will be considered.
 A Warning or Stop is issued if there are mismatches.

-# Optional
+# Optional [DEFAULT]
            # The first two filters take absolute thresholds and aim to remove poorly sequenced samples or regions:
-- a       minimum fraction of regions with at least one mapped read in a sample (filters samples)
+- a  [0.3] minimum fraction of regions with at least one mapped read in a sample (filters samples)
-- b       minimum fraction of samples with at least one mapped read in a region (filters target regions)
+- b  [0.3] minimum fraction of samples with at least one mapped read in a region (filters target regions)

            # The next four filters take thresholds...
-- c       minimum BWA-MEM alignment length
+- c  [500] minimum BWA-MEM alignment length
-- d       minimum average coverage in the aligned region
+- d   [10] minimum average coverage in the aligned region
-- e       maximum average coverage in the aligned region
+- e [1000] maximum average coverage in the aligned region
-- f       minimum alignment fraction (BWA-MEM alignment length divided by target region length)
+- f  [0.5] minimum alignment fraction (BWA-MEM alignment length divided by target region length)

            # ...that need to be met in a specified *fraction* of samples in each considered taxon group:
-- p       minimum fraction of samples in each taxon group that need to pass filters c-f in order to keep a region
+- p  [0.9]  minimum fraction of samples in each taxon group that need to pass filters c-f in order to keep a region

 ```